Übersetzung durch Neil Mussett

 Civil legal disputes

-The following tasks in proceedings in accordance with the Code of Civil Procedure shall be assigned to the senior judicial officer:
+The following tasks in proceedings in accordance with the Code of Civil Procedure are assigned to the senior judicial officer:

-1. the payment order proceedings within the meaning of the Seventh Book of the Code of Civil Procedure, including the determination of the objection period in accordance with section 700 subs.
-1 in conjunction with section 339 subs.
-2 and 3 of the Code of Civil Procedure, as well as the transfer to the court designated as having jurisdiction for the contentious proceedings, also insofar as the payment order proceedings are processed automatically; however, the contentious proceedings shall remain reserved to the judge;
+1. the payment order proceedings within the meaning of the Book 7 of the Code of Civil Procedure, including the determination of the objection period in accordance with section 700 (1) in conjunction with section 339 (2) and (3) of the Code of Civil Procedure, as well as the transfer to the court designated as having jurisdiction for the contentious proceedings, also insofar as the payment order proceedings are processed automatically; the contentious proceedings however remain reserved to the judge;

 3. the decisions to be taken on refunding securities in accordance with sections 109 and 715 of the Code of Civil Procedure;